 Cream Cheese Mashers with Kale Pesto

-When you combine creamy mashed potatoes with everyone's favorite superfood, the result is sure to please.
-The kale pesto can be made one month in advance and frozen, leaving even less for you to do on Easter day.
+When you combine pillowy mashed potatoes with everyone's favorite superfood, the result is sure to please.
+(It’s all about balance after that extra sugar, right?)
+Whip up the potatoes and keep warm on low for 4 hours as you go about your day, and the kale pesto can be made one month in advance and frozen so there’s even less for you to do on Easter day.

 Mashed Sweet Potatoes with Almonds and Cranberries

 Almonds and cranberries tossed with mashed sweet potatoes get softened in the slow cooker to create the perfect holiday side dish.